bao4ngo/Azure-DevOps/README.md

 # Azure-DevOps
-Sample yaml configuration for Azure Pipelines
+Sample yaml configuration for Azure Pipelines.
+Will add more soon.